segment-integrations/analytics-swift-intercom/README.md

 analytics.add(plugin: IntercomDestination())
 ```

-Your events will now begin to flow to Firebase in device mode.
+Your events will now begin to flow to Intercom in device mode.

 ## Support